rbuurma/rise-2015/Rise_assignment_7.md

 Crucially, topic modeling doesn’t have any semantic inputs – it doesn’t know ahead of time anything about the meanings of the words it is looking at (in fact, as far as the algorithm understands, it is looking at numbers).
 You just provide the documents and tell the program how many topics to “train” or create, set a few other parameters, set a stopword list if you like, and the algorithm does the rest.

 Once you run the topic modeling program on your set of documents, it gives you some outputs.
 We will be using MALLET, which will give you a list of groups of words that co-occur (“topics”).
-MALLET also gives you a spreadsheet show what percentage of each topic occurs in each document.
+MALLET also gives you a spreadsheet showing what percentage of each topic occurs in each document.
 It’s then up to us to interpret or label the “topics.”
 Some will be fairly obvious.
 But some of the topics are more ambiguous, and thus in some ways more interesting.

 The second output MALLET gives you is a spreadsheet telling you what percentage of each topic occurs in each document.
 This is also interesting because it might point you to look at chapters (or books, if you are using a large corpus) that you might not otherwise look at.
 For example, in a model of novels by Richardson split into chapter-length documents, I can tell just from reading what chapters are 75% about a letter-writing topic, but topic modeling might help me notice a series of chapters that are 25% about writing and thus send me to look at them more closely – are those chapters converting language associated with referential representation of writing in some parts of the novel into metaphors?
 Or are they simply chapters in which letters play a smaller role?